Array Type Manipulation In C++ - C++ Programming Tutorial

 Example:

-Let us take an example to illustrate the std::sort with <algorithm> library in C++.
+Let's consider an example to demonstrate the utilization of the std::sort function with the algorithm library in C++.

 Example